tim-pushor/tim-pushor/README.md

-## Hi, :wave: I'm Tim.
+#### Hi, :wave: I'm Tim.
 Computer stuff I'm interested in:

-:octocat: programming and scripting
+- programming and scripting

-:computer: server and network management and monitoring
+- server and network management and monitoring

-:muscle: All things unixish!
+- All things unixish!

-## Other stuff:
+#### Other stuff:

-🚵 Health and fitness
+- Health and fitness

-:guitar: Attempting to play guitar
+- Attempting to play guitar

-:video_game: Waiting (patiently) for a modern Quake remake in the spirit of Quake 1!
+- Waiting (patiently) for a modern Quake remake in the spirit of Quake 1!